-IAF chopper crashes in Budgam, two pilots killed
+IAF chopper crashes in Budgam, pilots among 4 killed

-Srinagar, Feb 27: Two pilots were killed after an Mi-17 helicopter of the Indian Air Force (IAF) reportedly crashed in Jammu and Kashmir's Budgam on Wednesday.
+Srinagar, Feb 27: A total of four people, including pilots, were killed after an Mi-17 helicopter of the Indian Air Force (IAF) reportedly crashed in Jammu and Kashmir's Budgam on Wednesday.
 A 'technical fault' is said to be the reason behind the crash.

 The chopper had reportedly taken-off from Technical Airport in Budgam.
 The debris was found 7 kms from the airport.
 So far this month, two IAF fighter jets have crashed (excluding the mid-air collision of two Surya Kiran aircrafts during Aero India 2019) .